 CEGT Rating: 3209

 First published in 2014, Andscacs soon evolved into one of the world’s best chess engines.
-It uses magic bitboard to speed up the attack calculations.
+It uses a magic bitboard to speed up the attack calculations.
 It applies a principal variation search with a transposition table inside an iterative framework.